-FACT warns students and their advisors of difficulty in courses.
-This warning is important for students’ success, especially for students with a cluster of academic problems.
-Faculty members are expected to submit warnings by the fifth week of the semester, early enough for correction of the performance or for withdrawal from the course, if appropriate.
-FACT warnings and/or progress reports for student-athletes are necessary for NCAA compliance.
+Progress reports warn students and their advisors of difficulty in courses.
+This warning is important for student success.
+Faculty members may submit reports at the third week and then the midpoint of the semester, early enough for correction of the performance or for withdrawal from the course, if appropriate.
+Progress reports for student-athletes are necessary for NCAA compliance.

 Academic progress of all students is reviewed by academic advisors at the end of each semester.
 Students are notified soon after final grades are posted if there are concerns about academic progress in any or all of the following areas: